-The word pasticcio essentially means mess, as in che pasticcio! (what a mess!), and I have no explanation as to how this cornucopia of garden flavors came to be created as a special treat for San Giuseppe.
+Pasticcio essentially means mess, as in che pasticcio! (what a mess!).
+I’ve no explanation as to how this cornucopia of garden flavors came to be created as a special treat for San Giuseppe.
 Was he fond of green vegetables?
-Did a sicilian home cook wind up with a bounty of produce?
-All I can say is that this is one of the tastiest surprises to end up on the italian table.
+Did a Sicilian home cook wind up with a bounty of produce?
+All I can say is that this is one of the tastiest pies to serve in spring.

 pie dough for 9-inch double crust